ceremcem/ractive-synchronizer/README.md

           ```

     3. Remove `fooASYNC` (and its dependencies) from your bundle and load it any time in the future with any method you like (XHR, websockets, etc...)
-    4. Send a signal to the synchronizer when your component is ready.
+    4. After loading `fooASYNC` in runtime, send a signal to the synchronizer and your "component" `foo` will be replaced by `fooASYNC`.

 ### Advantages